michaelchi08/yarl/docs/api/utils/config.md

         ConfigParam();
     };

-    }  // end of wave namespace
+    }  // end of yarl namespace

-Each parameter to be parsed in the yaml file is represented by a `ConfigParam`, where:
+Each parameter to be parsed in the yaml file is represented by a `ConfigParam`,
+where:

 - `ConfigParam.type`: parameter type (e.g `int`, `float`, etc)
 - `ConfigParam.key`: yaml key to parse from